History of chemical warfare: Industrial era

 Lyon Playfair proposed the industrial manufacture of cyanide artillery shells for use during the Crimean War.

 The modern notion of chemical warfare emerged from the mid-19th century, with the development of modern chemistry and associated industries.
 The first recorded modern proposal for the use of chemical warfare was made by Lyon Playfair, Secretary of the Science and Art Department, in 1854 during the Crimean War.
 He proposed a cacodyl cyanide artillery shell for use against enemy ships as way to solve the stalemate during the siege of Sevastopol.
 The proposal was backed by Admiral Thomas Cochrane of the Royal Navy.
 It was considered by the Prime Minister, Lord Palmerston, but the British Ordnance Department rejected the proposal as "as bad a mode of warfare as poisoning the wells of the enemy."
 Playfair's response was used to justify chemical warfare into the next century:

 There was no sense in this objection.
 It is considered a legitimate mode of warfare to fill shells with molten metal which scatters among the enemy, and produced the most frightful modes of death.
 Why a poisonous vapor which would kill men without suffering is to be considered illegitimate warfare is incomprehensible.
 War is destruction, and the more destructive it can be made with the least suffering the sooner will be ended that barbarous method of protecting national rights.
 No doubt in time chemistry will be used to lessen the suffering of combatants, and even of criminals condemned to death.

 Later, during the American Civil War, New York school teacher John Doughty proposed the offensive use of chlorine gas, delivered by filling a 10-inch (254 millimeter) artillery shell with two to three quarts (1.892.84 liters) of liquid chlorine, which could produce many cubic feet of chlorine gas.
 Doughty's plan was apparently never acted on, as it was probably presented to Brigadier General James Wolfe Ripley, Chief of Ordnance.

 In March 1868, during the War of Triple Alliance, the Paraguayan troops threw lit tubes full of asphixiating mixtures in their attempt to board Brazilian ironclads with canoes.
 The attack failed since the tubes were easily put out by the defenders.

+In June 1898, during the Spanish–American War, Spanish inventors Manuel Daza and Antonio Meulener tested the tóxpiro or tóspiro, a chemical artillery grenade of unknown composition.
+They fired it from the battleship Pelayo against a barge loaded with eight farm animals, killing all of them without damaging the barge.
+Despite this, the Spanish government was not interested.

 A general concern over the use of poison gas manifested itself in 1899 at the Hague Conference with a proposal prohibiting shells filled with asphyxiating gas.
 The proposal was passed, despite a single dissenting vote from the United States.
 The American representative, Navy Captain Alfred Thayer Mahan, justified voting against the measure on the grounds that "the inventiveness of Americans should not be restricted in the development of new weapons."